 I've worked with students of almost every background and age, from adults preparing to take the GED to K-2 students learning conflict resolution strategies to college English majors taking literature surveys.
 Mostly I teach classes and workshops in book arts, literature, and creative writing.

 College-level courses I've taught include: "Copyright, Commerce, and Culture" (NYU MCC), "British Literature II" (NYU English), and freshman composition and poetry workshops (both at the University of Alabama).
 This page collects elements of classes I've taught that have a public or online component—just a tiny fraction of the teaching I've done!
 For a better overview of my teaching experience, see my CV.

 On Walking: Ambulatory Poetics, Performance, and Philosophy (with Emily Skillings)

-On Tuesday nights between February 20 and April 17, 2018, Emily Skillings and I will be teaching "On Walking" through The School of Making Thinking.
-Registration for the class, which meets at Abrons Arts Center, can be found here.
+On Tuesday nights between February 20 and April 17, 2018, Emily Skillings and I taught "On Walking" through The School of Making Thinking.

-This course will function as a laboratory space for experiments integrating walking, thinking, and making.
-We’ll draw on a wide set of methods and discourses, including somatic poetics, urban/park planning, visual and performance art, disability studies, and literary criticism.
-In the process, we’ll draw on the work of a number of thinkers, artists, and and writers; among them, Lisa Robertson, Harryette Mullen, Teju Cole, Rebecca Solnit, Richard Long, Judith Butler, Cole Swensen, and others.
+This course functioned as a laboratory space for experiments integrating walking, thinking, and making.
+We drew on a wide set of methods and discourses, including somatic poetics, urban/park planning, visual and performance art, disability studies, and literary criticism.
+Among the thinkers, artists, and and writers we engaged were Lisa Robertson, Harryette Mullen, Teju Cole, Rebecca Solnit, Richard Long, Judith Butler, Cole Swensen, and others.

 Shakespeare Lab (Class blog)